Abortion in New Zealand: Labour Party

 During New Zealand general election, 2017, the Labour Party's leader Jacinda Ardern said a Labour government would decriminalise abortion.
 Minister of Justice Andrew Little has also supported abortion reform, arguing that a woman should have the right to decide unless the pregnancy is more than 22 weeks.

-The Labour Party voted 37 to 9 in favour of the Abortion Legislation Act 2020.
+Labour Party MPs voted 37 to 9 strongly in favour of the Abortion Legislation Act 2020.

 National Party

-The National Party voted 35 to 19 against the Abortion Legislation Act 2020.
+In a conscience vote, National Party MPs voted 35 to 19 against the Abortion Legislation Act 2020.

 NZ First

 NZ First voted 7 to 2 against the Abortion Legislation Act 2020.

 New Conservative Party

-The New Conservative Party, which has never been represented in the New Zealand Parliament, opposes abortion and advocates for parental notification for adolescent abortions.
+The New Conservative Party, which has never been represented in the New Zealand Parliament, strongly opposed abortion and advocated for parental notification for adolescent abortions.

 Statistics

 Since 1978, the Abortion Supervisory Committee (ASC) has collected statistics on the numbers of terminations performed each year, and for what reason, under the terms of the Contraception, Sterilisation, and Abortion Act 1977.
 In 1983, Statistics New Zealand agreed to process abortion statistics on behalf of the ASC and subsequently took over responsibility for releasing abortion-related statistics in 1998.
 Since abortion was illegal until 1977, there are no exact figures on abortions prior to the 1970s.
 Megan Cook estimates that 10,000 abortions took place each year during the 1930s, based on statistics relating to the number of women admitted to hospital during that period for septic abortions.